Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 First surprise, the Neo Geo CD file format is 16 bit little endian, which required adapting all the conversion tools developped for the MVS ROMs stored in big endian (but converted to little endian at the end in the 68k RAM, do not ask me why).

 Starting confident after this little surprise, I initially though hacking individual files of the NGCD version contained in track 1 and rebuilding an iso from any dedicated tool would be enough.
 As far as I can tell, it does not work.
 Even the trusty [neogeodev dedicated page](https://wiki.neogeodev.org/index.php/Making_an_ISO_file) was finally not usefull.
 Any tool gives me a .bin or .iso container that makes the Neo Geo CD crash.
-The format is NOT ISO9660 level 1 (at least not only), it's something proprietary.
+The format is not ISO9660 level 1 only, it's something more primitive not supported by any 2026 software I found.
 The size of the rebuilt track is always too small compared to the genuine one.
-I was missing something, clearly.
+But I was probably missing something like alignement tricks.

 So I took the problem in reverse.
 Rebuilding the original TOC as made by SNK in 1995 was just out of question, so I tried injecting the individual hacked .SPR and .PRG files directly into the original track 1 binary as big data chunks, by searching for some header signatures.
 Neo Geo CD crashed again with that "rebuilt" binary, damn!
 The fact is that I had only like 12% matching between .PRG and .SPR injected and the binary data of track 1 on the same address range, which indicated that the files were probably at least partially splitted within the binary.
 It was in fact even more complicated than I though.